tinyactions-cvpr22/tinyactions-cvpr22.github.io/index.md

 - More details: <a href="https://arxiv.org/pdf/2107.11494.pdf">Report</a>
 <br>

+**Detection**: We provide a new benchmark dataset (MAMA dataset) for activity detection which has naturally occurring tiny actions.
+This dataset is a temporally trimmed version of VIRAT/MEVA datasets.
+All of our samples are obtained from CCTV cameras mounted at high altitudes, which results in lower resolution of the action regions.
+MAMA consists of 35 classes.
+MAMA consists of a total of 32726 videos with 25837 videos in the train split, and 6889 videos in the test split.
+The length of clips in the dataset ranges from 1 sec to 5 sec.
+The action-classes in the MAMA dataset capture both human-human "indirect" actions like talking, as well as physical contact such as "hand_interacting_with_person".
+Furthermore, we also annotate the human-object interactions, such as opening a door, etc. Further details about the evaluation protocol and the annotation format can be found <a href="https://www.crcv.ucf.edu/research/projects/mama-multi-actor-multi-action-dataset-for-action-detection"> here </a>.

-**Detection**: We will provide a new benchmark dataset (MAMA dataset) for activity detection which has naturally occurring tiny actions.
-Here are the links to donwload the dataset.
-More details coming soon!
+Here are the links to donwload the dataset
-- Dataset download: <a href="https://www.crcv.ucf.edu/data1/UCF-MAMA/UCF-MAMA-train.zip"> Train </a>, <a href="https://www.crcv.ucf.edu/data1/UCF-MAMA/UCF-MAMA-test.zip"> Test </a>
+- Dataset Download: <a href="https://www.crcv.ucf.edu/data1/UCF-MAMA/UCF-MAMA-train.zip"> Train [118 GB]</a>, <a href="https://www.crcv.ucf.edu/data1/UCF-MAMA/UCF-MAMA-test.zip"> Test [31 GB] </a>
+- Dataset Visualization : <a href='https://www.crcv.ucf.edu/data1/UCF-MAMA/UCF-MAMA.sq'> Link </a>

 ## Evaluation